Johnny St. James packed a suitcase, grabbed his guitar and drove away from his house and his wife and his life.

 He ended up in a motel on the Pacific Coast Highway.
 The rear window of his cabin had a view of the Snake Pit, a shambles of tar paper shacks and broken trailers inhabited by drug addicts, thieves, drunks and a jailbait named Angel Love.

-Going down, going down into the angel loves and the devil hates, all the time outside Bloomingdale’s, red coat blowing open, long legs turning, yellow taxi coming, over and over, long legs going, going down into Tiffany’s, the love of your life, legs locked in orgasm, red coat blowing, long legs turning, over and over, not enough tequila and weed and whiskey and women and uppers and downers and gin and Xanax in the world to stop it, red coat turning, long legs going, yellow taxi leaving, over and over.
+Going down, going down into the angel loves and the devil hates motherfuckers, all the time outside Bloomingdale’s, red coat blowing, long legs turning, yellow taxi coming, over and over, long legs going, going down into Tiffany’s, the love of your life, asshole, legs locked in orgasm, red coat blowing, long legs turning, over and over, not enough tequila and weed and whiskey and women and uppers and downers and gin and Xanax in the world to stop it, red coat turning, long legs going, yellow taxi leaving, over and over and over.

 General contractor, that killed him.
 She could’ve had a drugged up, dragged out creative musician but she went the other way.
 How dull was that.
 How rich was that.
 The article said they lived in a multi-million-dollar townhouse in Greenwich Village.
 There was a picture of her, as extraordinarily beautiful—and young—as ever, but no picture of the dude.